s-ringert/aws-cheat-sheet/aws-cheat-sheet.md

 Manages encryption keys.
 > KMS lets you create, manage, and audit encryption keys for AWS and app data.
 Integrated with S3, EBS, RDS, and more.

+#### AWS Artifact
+Access compliance reports and agreements.
+> AWS Artifact provides on-demand access to AWS security and compliance documents such as SOC reports, PCI attestations, and ISO certifications.
+It supports customers in meeting compliance and audit requirements.

 ### 🧰 Developer Tools

 #### CodeCommit